devenbhooshan/kitchendb/docs/layers/sql-layer/sql.md

 # sql layer

-this layer would be responsible for parsing and executing the queries. we want our database to support sql queries.
+this layer would be responsible for parsing and executing the queries

 ## components
 - parser